Amheklerior/dotfiles/docs/setup-guide.md

 - Go to `Settings` > `Screen Saver` and disable screen saver.
 - Go to `Settings` > `Accessibility` > `Display` and enable grayscale color filtering (just a tiny bit to not have popping colors).
 - Go to `Settings` > `Notification` and set system and apps notifications.
+- Open the Cloudflare Warp and switch to use 1.1.1.1 DNS resolution only (instead of 1.1.1.1 + WARP)

 ## Enabling/Disabling SIP (System Integrity Protection) on MacOS